-The interior design program at The Design School explores how people inhabit, interact with and transform interior environments.
+The BSD program in interior design at The Design School explores how people inhabit, interact with and transform interior environments.
 Interior designers create environments within buildings that meet the physical and psychological needs of individuals and institutions, providing a useful, rich and rewarding environment for users.
 Interior design involves the design of space, equipment and furniture.
 It requires substantial technical and organizational understanding; sensibility to form, lighting, color and texture; and an awareness of design history and theory.

 All students admitted to the major must pass a degree milestone at the end of the first year to continue in the major.
 For more information on the milestone process, students should visit The Design School's milestones webpage: https://design.asu.edu/resources/students/milestones.
 This is an eight-semester program requiring sequential completion of studio coursework or approved equivalent at any point of entry.